 Blue-Green Algae and the Danger to Dogs.

-Many of you may have heard of the dangers of blue-green algae that appear in puddles, ponds, lakes and rivers at certain times of the year.
-But, what exactly is it and what are the dangers?
+Many people may have heard of the dangers of blue-green algae which appears in puddles, ponds, lakes and rivers at certain times of the year.
+But, what exactly is it and what are the dangers to pet dogs?
 Holidays4Dogs explains why dog owners need to be aware of blue-green algae when walking their dogs near water.

 Where does blue-green algae bloom?

-It is commonly found in bodies of still water such as puddles, ponds and lakes; or any water that flows slowly.
+The algae is commonly found in bodies of still water such as puddles, ponds and lakes – or, indeed, any water that is still, stagnant, or flows slowly.
 While it is less common in fast flowing rivers, it can still form if the river flows gently.
 Blue-green algae can also form in areas where land has flooded and the water has stood for some time.

-This type of algae can be highly toxic to humans and dogs if they ingest water contaminated by bacteria.
+This type of algae can be highly toxic to humans and dogs if water contaminated by bacteria is ingested.
 This can happen while swimming in water affected by the algae.